-520-3 NEUROANATOMY AND NEUROPHYSIOLOGY OF COMMUNICATION.
-The brain and neural systems as they relate to normal and disordered communication with application to clinical case studies.
-Prerequisite: SPPA 320.

-540-3 EARLY INTERVENTION WITH INFANTS, TODDLERS AND THEIR FAMILIES.
+- 520-3 ADVANCED NEUROANATOMY AND NEUROPHYSIOLOGY OF COMMUNICATION.
+An advanced course in neuroscience of normal and disordered language and cognition as they relate to communication.
+Prerequisite: SPPA 320, 497 or equivalent; admission in to graduate program. - 540-3 EARLY INTERVENTION WITH INFANTS, TODDLERS AND THEIR FAMILIES.
 Family centered, transdisciplinary approach to evaluation, assessment, and intervention with infants and toddlers with special needs.
-Prerequisite: SPPA 444.

-541-3 PHONOLOGIC DISORDERS IN SPECIAL POPULATIONS.
+Prerequisite: SPPA 444. - 541-3 PHONOLOGIC DISORDERS IN SPECIAL POPULATIONS.
 Case-based study of characteristics, assessment and intervention related to phonological disorders in children with sensory impairments, craniofacial anomalies, neurogenic disorders, and medically fragile conditions.
-Prerequisites: SPPA 441, 520 or equivalents or concurrent enrollment.

-542-3 SEMINAR IN VOICE DISORDERS.
+Prerequisites: SPPA 441, 520 or equivalents or concurrent enrollment. - 542-3 SEMINAR IN VOICE DISORDERS.
 Diagnostic and therapeutic techniques for voice disorders as reported in current literature.
-Prerequisites: SPPA 320, SPPA 442 or equivalent.

-543-3 FLUENCY DISORDERS.
+Prerequisites: SPPA 320, SPPA 442 or equivalent. - 543-3 FLUENCY DISORDERS.
 Etiological factors, assessment, and intervention for individuals who experience dysfluencies from pre-school age through adulthood.
-Prerequisite: SPPA 442 or equivalent.

-544-4 SEMINAR IN LANGUAGE DISORDERS OF CHILDREN.
+Prerequisite: SPPA 442 or equivalent. - 544-3 SEMINAR IN LANGUAGE DISORDERS OF CHILDREN.
 Clinical application of etiology, assessment and intervention procedures for individuals with language disorders and delays from birth through adolescence.
-Prerequisite: SPPA 444.

-545-4 ACQUIRED COMMUNICATION DISORDERS IN ADULTS.
-Examines theories and speech and language characteristics of the acquired neurogenic disorders of aphasia, right hemisphere dysfunction, dementia, and motor speech disorders.
-Prerequisite: SPPA 520.

-547-2 MOTOR SPEECH DISORDERS IN ADULTS.
+Prerequisite: SPPA 444. - 545-4 ACQUIRED COMMUNICATION DISORDERS IN ADULTS.
+Examines theories and speech and language characteristics of the acquired neurogenic disorders of aphasia, right hemisphere dysfunction, dementia, and cognitive disorders.
+Prerequisite: SPPA 520 or equivalent or concurrent enrollment. - 547-2 MOTOR SPEECH DISORDERS IN ADULTS.
 Evaluation and treatment of adults with dysarthria and apraxia due to static and degenerative conditions.
-Prerequisites: SPPA 520 or equivalent .
+Prerequisites: SPPA 520 or equivalent . - 548-3 DYSPHAGIA.

-548-3 DYSPHAGIA.
 Course dealing with etiology, assessment and treatment strategies for individuals with feeding and swallowing disorders from infancy through adulthood.
-Prerequisite: SPPA 520 or equivalent.

-549a-1 to 6 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY I. Supervised clinical practice at the SIUE Speech, Language, and Hearing Center.
+Prerequisite: SPPA 520 or equivalent. - 549a-1 to 6 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY I. Supervised clinical practice at the SIUE Speech, Language, and Hearing Center.
 May be repeated to a maximum of 21hours.
-Prerequisites: 3.0 GPA, consent of program director.

-549b-5 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY II.
+Prerequisites: 3.0 GPA, consent of program director. - 549b-5 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY II.
 Supervised clinical practice in the treatment and diagnoses of children with communication disorders in an educational setting.
 May be repeated to a maximum of 15 hours under the supervision of certified SLPs.
 Prerequisites: 3.25 GPA, SPPA 549a or concurrent enrollment, consent of program director.